-When you open the app and it asks you to do a workout you can hit the "later" button.
-The "later' button will make the notification go away, and allow you to continue using the app as normal.
-You can then do the workout later on the same day or any other day by going to Menu > Training Plan > Relevant Workout > hit the "let's do it" button.
-Workouts which haven't been done yet are marked with a "red guy" icon.
+When you open the app and it asks you to do a workout you can hit the "X" in the top left corner.
+The "X' option will make the notification go away, and allow you to continue using the app as normal.
+You can then do the workout later on the same day or any other day by going to Menu > Training Plan > Select the workout > hit the "let's do it" button.
+Workouts which haven't been done yet are marked with a "red" icon.
 You cannot “move” the workouts so that they are planned on different days.

 Matching Workouts to Training Plan

 First, you will need to track or manually enter the workout, then, hovering your mouse over the red man, you will see an option to match the workout.
 It says "Attach Workout", simply check off the option and click save.
-It is only possible to match a workout to a planned run the day of, day before or day after a planned run.
+It is only possible to match a workout to today's planned workout or to past planned workouts (only workouts planned for the past 3 days and/or only workouts from the current week).
 In case you would like to attach the workout to another date, you can change the date of the actual workout and then match it to the training plan.